Gogo1951/Groupie/README.md

 ### :hand:  **CURRENT NEEDS**

 As a new add-on, we can use a hand raising awarenss.
+Telling your friends will really help us get some traction. (=

 If you're a streamer, please feel free to plug or review Groupie on your channel.

-We can use help translating the add-on.
+We can also use help translating the add-on.
 Reach out on Discord if you want to help!

 > Chinese - Need Translator
 >